volume-trader/QuantowerKB/connections/connection-to-binance-futures.md

 ![Binance stores referral data in cookies](../.gitbook/assets/screenshot_3%20%283%29.png)

-When you’ve created a new account with the Binance exchange you may log in using your new credentials via the Quantower terminal and start using all of its premium features for free.
+When you’ve created a new account with the Binance exchange you may log in using your new credentials via the VT-Terminal terminal and start using all of its premium features for free.

 ## Possible Errors with Binance Futures connection